Back to Blog

 Key Privacy Implications

 Taken together, Altman's comments imply that targeted advertising in ChatGPT would have to respect privacy and transparency.
-He has not detailed any plan to profile users for ad targeting; rather he repeatedly highlights user benefit and consent.
-Any future ads in ChatGPT would likely be heavily context-driven (not a generic cookie-based ad system) and clearly disclosed, to avoid breaking the user's trust or control over their data.
+He has not detailed a broad plan to profile users for ad targeting; rather he repeatedly highlights user benefit and consent.
+Any ChatGPT ad product would likely need to be heavily context-driven, clearly disclosed, and designed around first-party trust rather than generic cookie-style targeting.

 Key Takeaways

-- Sam Altman has shifted from opposing ads to cautiously considering them.
-He still "kind of hates ads" as an aesthetic choice, but now admits that well-designed ads could be useful to users.
+• Sam Altman has shifted from opposing ads to cautiously considering them.
+He still dislikes many ad experiences as an aesthetic and trust problem, but now admits that well-designed ads could be useful to users.

 Implications for the Industry